mag1309/java-aws-lex-hellworld/README.md

 Steps to run the program:

-1. Download jar avaiable at https://github.com/mag1309/java-aws-lex-hellworld/releases/download/1.0/lex-hello-word-1.0.jar
+1. Download jar avaiable at https://github.com/mag1309/java-aws-lex-hellworld/releases/download/1.0/lex-hello-word-1.0.jar or clone this repository:  git clone https://github.com/mag1309/java-aws-lex-hellworld.git Later perform a Maven package to build the JAR files: mvn install

 2. Go to AWS Lambda(available on AWS Service List) and create a new function.
 You can give any name to function (i.e. HelloWord), select JDK8 as run time and choose default role to create new lambda function.